Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 So scrolling through Instagram, you may have seen the term ‘Bookish Play’ on your feed.

-Bookish play is basically any play based activities that are centred around a book.
+Bookish play is basically any play-based activities that are centered around a book.

 Why bookish play?